Script Editor

 Purpose

-The Study Setup Wizard is the fastest way to get a complete, correctly-configured pipeline.
-Answer 4 questions and click Build — the Pipeline Builder opens pre-loaded with all the right steps and parameters for your specific study type, field strength, and analysis goals.
+The Study Setup Wizard is the fastest way to get a correctly-configured pipeline.
+Answer 4 questions and the Pipeline Builder opens pre-loaded with the right steps and parameters for your study type, field strength, and analysis goals.

-Use the Wizard when starting a new study.
-Use the Pipeline Builder directly when you want fine-grained control over individual steps.
+Use the Wizard for new studies.
+Use the Pipeline Builder directly for fine-grained control.

 The 4 steps